morganrmarie/tokemak-ui/README.md

 npm install -g pnpm
 ```

-This is a solid template to build a modern Ethereum/EVM UI that interacts with the blockchain.
+This is a template to build a modern Ethereum/EVM UI that interacts with the blockchain.
 It provides a robust foundation for developing dApps with cutting-edge UI components, streamlined wallet integrations, and efficient blockchain communication.
 Whether you're building a DeFi app, NFT project, or any blockchain-powered application, this template gives you the essential building blocks to get started quickly.

 ## Usage